Last Updated: September 14, 2023

 Private room starting price: | $112/night |

-Best for: people with cars, affordable accommodation in Squamish
+Best for: mountain views of the Chief, people with cars, affordable accommodation in Squamish

 Squamish Adventure Inn is directly off the Sea to Sky Highway when heading north from the lower mainland.
 Being so close to the highway makes it a great option if you plan on ripping it up to Whistler to ski or bike.
 That said, it’s a little secluded from the rest of Squamish since it’s between the east side of the highway and the water.